1. INFORMATION FOR INQUIRERS

 Individuals become Freemasons for many different reasons.
 Each Mason, no doubt, has a different reason or set of reasons for entering the Order.
 But, whatever their initial motivations, all Freemasons share certain ideals and aspirations of fraternity, charity, and truth.
 In addition, all Co-Freemasons share a conviction about the equality of the sexes.
 And members of the Eastern Order of International Co-Freemasons place a particular emphasis on the inner, spiritual life of Freemasonry and on its application to living.

-A second important reason for entering Freemasonry is that it offers a method for the mastery of one’s emotional, mental, and spiritual nature.
-It puts the Freemason in touch with himself or herself.
-It is a form of Yoga, to use that popular Sanskrit term.
-In the words of the Very Ills.
-Bro.
-Louis Goaziou 33°:
+Another reason for entering Freemasonry is that it offers a method for the mastery of one’s emotional, mental, and spiritual nature.

 The Co‑Masonic system of self‑discovery deals with the application of order, knowledge, strength, and symmetry to those aspects of one’s nature that are in a state of disharmony or confusion.
 It is a systematic, scientific approach to wholeness, indicated by the Masonic axiom "Ordo ab Chao"—order out of chaos.